ShaneWhitmore/Trackify/README.md

 Follow the steps to creating a Spotify API dashboard <a href="https://developer.spotify.com/"> here </a>

-In the 'server' folder , create a .env file
+In the 'server' folder , create a .env file.

-Open the .env file and paste in this code
+Open the .env file and paste in this code.

 ```
 SPOTIFY_CLIENT_ID=""